 Maya stepped the stairs quarter walking, quarter running.
 She was flying for the other half, embracing the tabula rasa of her life.

 With music in her heart, Maya looked for Early at the park.
 She was impatient to see the sparks in Early’s eyes when she’s showing him the house.
 Maya called his name a few times.
 He didn’t show up.
 Maya waited at the bench.
 Ten minutes passed but no signs of Early.
-Indeed Maya was late than usual this morning, so she thought that Early might have waited for her at the café.
-Therefore, she went to the café but nil she found.
+Indeed Maya was later than usual this morning, so she thought that Early might have waited for her at the café.
+She, therefore, went to the café but she found nil.
 Engin Bey, the café manager said that he didn’t see Early this morning.

 Maya waited for a while at the café hoping that Early would show up in a minute.
 Twenty minutes later, Maya returned to the park but still no Early.
-Maya was confused never thought Early would just disappeared like this.
+Maya was confused.
+She never thought Early would just disappear like this.
 She walked back and forth and her mind started to write scenarios and played them.
 ‘What if’, ‘perhaps’ and ‘maybe’ took central parts in the plot.

 Maybe there was a person who adored Early and kidnapped him.
 Early was a friendly and adorable dog.
 When he saw Early wandered around the park with nobody, he persuaded him to go with him, albeit there was a collar around his neck.